 - How to add RuPay Debit Card to Your PayPal Account

-Now, you can also use a virtual debit or credit card for Digital Payments system within or outside India.
-I have already written a few articles on How to generate Virtual Debit Card Number after opening Digital Bank Account.
+Now, you can also use a virtual debit or credit card for the Digital Payments system within or outside India.
+I have already written a few articles on How to generate Virtual Debit Card Numbers after opening the Digital Bank Account.
 You may read here

 - How to create Virtual Debit Card for the International transaction